SAROS-Initiative/SAROS-I/README.md

 # SAROS-I
-Software code for the SAROS I Launch
+Source for the SAROS I Launch on October 14, 2023 for the annular eclipse.